jrw24/shredder-scales/README.md

 # shredder-scales

-shredder-scales is an application that allows look-up of guitar scales given a key, scale, and tuning and outputs a plot showing the valid note positions on the fretboard.
+shredder-scales is a python package that allows look-up of guitar scales given a key, scale, and tuning and outputs a plot showing the valid note positions on the fretboard.